 When we say institution, we are referring to any organization.
 This can include schools, houses of worship, or the workplace.
 Institutions are considered negligent when they knew, or should have had known, about the abuse.

-How Would the Adult Survivors Act Work?
+How Would the ASA Work?

 - Beginning six months after the ASA becomes law, any time-barred adult who was sexually assaulted in New York State would have one year to file a retrospective civil lawsuit

 - The ASA would only set aside the civil statute of limitations for the duration of the one-year window.
 When that window expires, the existing statute of limitations would once again be in effect

 Who Could Benefit from the ASA?